“What a day! I’m exhausted. Let’s just stay home and relax,” Janet said. She sat on the floor with her back against my bed while I painted my nails.

 “No, of course not.
 I always get calls at midnight when normal families are asleep,” I said sarcastically.

 “Very funny, Nathasha” he laughed.
 I was lying on my bed with my wheelchair beside me.
 Janet was in the bed next to mine.
 She was living with me due to problems with her family.
 Her parents thought that she was too young to go out.
 She was 21 years old.
-But according to her latin culture that was too young.
+But according to her Cuban parents that was too young.

 I got myself settled in with three pillows propped behind my back because I knew I was going to have an interesting conversation.
 It was.
 Orlando told me he was tall, 5 feet 10 inches, had a medium build and a hairstyle like Jordan, the lead singer in New Kids on the Block.
 My mind pictured a gorgeous Spanish looking Jordan.